Thought Vice Camuto Only Did Women’s Shoes?

 I thought the first thing when I decided to branch out a bit into the realm of other shoe brands.
 I am one of those people that don’t like seeing my own shoe on other people.
 Yes, I’m a bit of a snob here.
 The more exclusive the better.
 This also tends to showcase in my brand preferences as well and I’m sure there are people out there in the same boat.
 So, I decided to venture into one of the powerhouse brands out there that usually take over a chunk of a shoe floor.
 This one being one that usually has a vast selection of women’s shoe options, Vince Camuto.

 They produce men’s shoes?
-Yeah as a matter of fact they do and it seems there are just as many options for men as there are for women.
+Yes!
+As a matter of fact they do and it seems there are just as many options for men as there are for women.
 I did some browsing online and wallah.
 A Vince Camuto Oxford, Vince Camuto Loafer, Vince Camuto Derby, they make em all in a ton of styles.
-The one that caught my eye and which I decided to click the purchase button on was the Vince Camuto Tarby.
+The one that caught my eye and which I decided to click the purchase button on was a Vince Camuto Oxford, the Tarby.
 A sleek looking Wholecut Oxford shoe.

 Outside to Inside